hyperspy/hyperspy/doc/user_guide/tools.rst

 In the following example `s2` has only one navigation axis while `s` has two.
-However, because the size of their first navigation axis is the same, their dimensions are compatible and `s2` is broacasted to match `s`'s dimensions.
+However, because the size of their first navigation axis is the same, their dimensions are compatible and `s2` is broadcasted to match `s`'s dimensions.

 .. code-block:: python